 Students with Federal Loans

 To qualify for a discharge of federal student loans, students:

-- must be enrolled at Globe at the time of closure or in the preceding 120 days;
+- must have been enrolled at Globe at the time of closure or in the preceding 120 days.

-- must not have transferred Globe credits to a comparable program of study at a different institution, where they are in the process of completing, or have completed their program; and,
+- must not have transferred Globe credits to a comparable program of study at a different institution, where they are in the process of completing, or have completed their program.

 - must not have participated in a teach-out of their program with Globe or another institution, where they are in the process of completing, or have completed their program.